Artefacts & Donations

 - An original photograph of one of Titanic’s lifeboats approaching the Carpathia during the rescue of survivors.

-Through community engagement, Titanic Foundation also have a small collection of documents and artefacts relating to the shipyard, including personal items from former Drawing Office employees.
+Through community engagement, Titanic Foundation also have a small collection of documents and artefacts relating to the shipyard, including personal items and tools from former Drawing Office employees.

 - The Steamship Journal Vol XI July 1899 to June 1900 – Thomas Andrews Junior’s personal, signed copy.
 This would have been a reference journal for the young Andrews as he was learning his craft in the shipyard, and was donated by the family of a former H&W Employee.